sarahxsanders/graphql-ai-toolkit/README.md

 ## The methodology

-To make your GraphQL API, documentation, and developer tooling AI-ready, use the following guidelines.
+By creating self-explanatory schemas, context-rich documentation, and better developer tooling, we can better power AI development workflows.

 ### Self-explanatory schemas